 The Massachusetts School Attendance Act of 1852 required children between eight and 14 to attend school for 12 weeks per year.
 Six weeks had to be consecutive – that is, if the school were open for six weeks.
 The penalty for truancy: $20.

-By the end of the 19th century, there were 200,000 one-room schoolhouses in America.
+By the end of the 19th century, the United States had about 200,000 one-room schoolhouses.
 They taught half the nation’s schoolchildren.